The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained in

 Calculating Maximum print sizes: As previously mentioned, to view pictures clearly on a computer monitor, the screen

 only needs an output resolution of 72 PPI or 96 PPI.
-However, in order for a print to be sharp and clear, the output
+However, in order for a printed image to be sharp and clear, the

-resolution from the printer needs to be much higher.
-A printer output resolution from 140 DPI to 300 DPI is a better range
+output resolution from the printer needs to be much higher.
+A printer output resolution from 140 DPI to 300 DPI is a good

 The photo enlargement chart shown above will gives the approximate maximum print sizes (in inches) to which you may

 enlarge your pictures and retain good quality.
-Take note that the maximum sizes listed are guidelines and prints can be
+Take note that the maximum print sizes listed are guidelines and prints can

-enlarged to sizes slightly larger than those listed.
-However, a 3MP image that is enlarged to 16 x 20 size will be a very
+be enlarged to sizes slightly larger than those listed.
+However, a 3MP image that is enlarged to 20 x 15.0 size will be a

 prints will still be very high quality.